[arin-ppml] Draft Policy ARIN-2021-6: Permit IPv4 Leased Addresses for Purposes of Determining Utilizatio

 > problem statement and future policy language solving these issues.

-> clarify the issue the Internet Community is trying to solve here?
+> to clarify the issue the Internet Community is trying to solve here?

-> to solve and what problem statement(s) make sense to restart the conversation
+> needs to solve and what problem statement(s) make sense to restart the

 > Thanks in advance for your feedback,